rybafish/rybafish.github.io/config.md

 By default system locale used for number formatting: decimal and thousands separators.
 This can be changed by enforsing different locale.
 Examples: 'en_US', 'fr_FR', etc.

-#### locale
+#### color-bg
 color-bg: '#EEE'

-Changes the default chart background to specified value.
+Changes the default chart background to the specified value.
 Useful for dark XP-like color schemes.

 #### experimental
 experimental: True